-On the green service uniform, Retired Soldiers will wear the retired shoulder sleeve insignia and may wear the Shoulder Sleeve Insignia - Former Wartime Service if it was authorized while on active duty.
+On the green service uniform, Retired Soldiers will wear the retired shoulder sleeve insignia (SSI) and may wear the SSI - Military Operations in Hostile Conditions (MOHC) if it was authorized while on active duty.

-Retired personnel on active duty will wear their uniform and insignia in the same manner as prescribed for personnel in the Active Army of corresponding grade and branch.
+Retired personnel on active duty will wear their uniform and insignia in the same manner as prescribed for personnel in the RA of corresponding grade and branch.

-Retired personnel not on active duty may wear either the uniform reflecting their grade and branch on the date of their retirement, or the uniform prescribed for personnel in the Active Army of corresponding grade and branch, when appropriate, but may not mix the two uniforms.
+Retired personnel not on active duty may wear either the uniform reflecting their grade and branch on the date of their retirement, or the uniform prescribed for personnel in the RA of corresponding grade and branch, when appropriate, but may not mix the two uniforms.
 Personnel will wear the grade as shown on the retired grade of rank line on their retirement order.
 Personnel who will be advanced to a higher grade upon retirement have the option of wearing the insignia of that grade thereafter.

 Retired Soldiers are authorized to wear military medals on appropriate civilian clothing.
-This includes clothes designed for Veteran and patriotic organizations on Veteran's Day, Memorial Day, and Armed Forces Day, as well as at formal occasions of ceremony and social functions of a military nature.
+This includes clothes designed for veteran and patriotic organizations on Veterans Day, Memorial Day, and Armed Forces Day, as well as at formal occasions of ceremony and social functions of a military nature.

 Personnel may wear either full-sized or miniature medals.
 Personnel who wear medals on civilian clothes should place the medals on the clothing in approximately the same location and in the same manner as for the Army uniform, so they look similar to medals worn on the Army uniform.